 - Do not accept a tourist visa, since you should have a working visa instead.
 If you are given a tourist visa, the “agency” is most likely a scam!

-Requirements to Apply as an OFW
+Requirements to Work Abroad as an OFW

 The requirements may vary depending on the job and location, although here are some general requirements that you should always have prepared if you want to be an OFW: